GeodAIsics/TractLearn-WholeBrain/README.md

 python Invert_warp.py
 ```

-## Step 3: Transformation application for all TractSeg bundles

 The next step is to use tcktransform command (always coming from MRtrix) on all tck files to coregister all the tck files into a common template space.
 Note that you need to add the working directory at the end of the line, for example:
 ```
 python Register_track.py ./GroupDirectory/
 ```

-## Step 4: Estimation of the different scalar coefficients in the template space
+## Step 3: Estimation of the different scalar coefficients in the template space

 In the initial TractLearn paper, we have proposed to extract 4 biomarkers from each patient bundle: